 Bricco is a collaboration between The Olewine School of Culinary Arts and the Harrisburg Hotel Corporation.
 Up-and-coming chefs bring their ideas and skills to the kitchen.
 The program was founded and funded by the Benjamin Olewine III family.
 Bread and delectable desserts are among the creations the apprentice chefs create for Bricco clients.

 Bricco is open for lunch and dinner daily.
 You can view a menu or make reservations here.
+Read more about Harrisburg in this companion article.

 My trip was comped by Visit Hershey & Harrisburg but my opinions are my own and based on my experience.